 School Programs

-The Watershed Institute offers programs aligned with the Next Generation Science Standards as well as traditional inquiry and nature discovery programs.
-Embrace scientific inquiry and discovery on our 950-acre Watershed Reserve and in the LEED Platinum-certified Watershed Center.
+The Watershed Institute offers programs aligned with the New Jersey Student Learning Standards in Science, as well as traditional inquiry and nature-discovery programs.
+Explore scientific inquiry and discovery on our 950-acre Watershed Reserve and in our LEED Platinum–certified Watershed Center.
+We offer field trips, in-school programs, professional development for teachers, and a selection of free, ready-to-use lesson plans.

 Natural Connections